At-Tuwani

-Tawani or at-Tuwani (التواني) is a small Palestinian village in the south Hebron Hills of the Hebron Governorate.
-Many of the village's residents live in caves.
+Tawani or at-Tuwani (التواني) is a Palestinian village in the south Hebron Hills of the Hebron Governorate.
+Many of the village's residents formerly lived in dwelling caves.
 The village is located south-east of the village of Yatta.
 Approximately 1 km away lies Tel Tuwani, near the Israeli settlement of Ma’on.
-Frequent disputes occur between at-Tawani's residents and settlers over land, roads and water resources.
+Frequent disputes occur between at-Tawani's residents and settlers over Israeli encroachment on its land, roads and water resources.
+The village had a population of 194 residents in 2017.